AadishSethiya/Lab3/README.md

 * For part_b, the program takes in 3 integer inputs \[definition: part_b(int,int,int)\].
 Given a valid triplet you obtain a valid output, while every other branch terminates.
 * For part_c, the program takes in a string input \[definition: part_c(char*)\].
 A specific null-terminated string results in a valid output, in all other cases the program terminates

 In README.md, provide clear insights on how you read through the assembly code, and how you discovered the implementation details.
-Finally, print the following string:
+Finally, print the following string into your README:
 `{part 1’s output} + {part 2’s output} + {part 3’s output}`, where + denotes concatenation.

+### Grading Scheme:
+* Correct Flag, no explanation => `0` marks
+* Incorrect flag, but reasonable explanation => `20` marks
+* Correct Flag, correct explanation => `50` marks

 ## Q2 (Find the inverse modulo m) - 20 points
 Write an assembly program to find the inverse of a number a modulo m.
 Note that the inverse of `a` modulo `m` is the number `x` such that `ax = 1 (mod m)`.